dwiepert/naip-w2v2/README.md

 # W2V2 for Embedding Extraction and Classification

+## Known Errors
+The only known error is that pandas `.to_parquet` is not working locally.
+Unsure if it works properly on AIF.
+In order to not lose embedding data, it is saved as a .csv before the error is raise.

 ## Running Requirements
 In order to run this code, you must have access to a pretrained model.
 First, try a just a path to a huggingFace model like `facebook/wav2vec2-base-960h`.
 Other options can be found on [HuggingFace](https://huggingface.co/models).
 If this doesn't work, you can pass it a full file path to a locally saved or GCS saved checkpoint that was downloaded from [HuggingFace](https://huggingface.co/models).
 Checkpoints are already available in the GSC bucket at `gs://ml-e107-phi-shared-aif-us-p/m144443/checkpoints` if this option is necessary.
 These models can just be called from their path in our GCS bucket `gs://ml-e107-phi-shared-aif-us-p/m144443/checkpoints`, or you can download one like [wav2vec2-base-960h](https://huggingface.co/facebook/wav2vec2-base-960h).
 The names of other options are available in the GCS checkpoints folder.